Questions to Ask When Buying an Umbrella

-Many umbrella policies provide a combination of excess liability and umbrella coverage.
+Most umbrella policies provide both excess liability and umbrella coverage.
 Excess coverage provides extra limits when a loss exceeds the limits provided by your primary liability policy.
 For example, suppose your firm is hit with a $1.2 million bodily injury claim.
 Your $1 million umbrella will provide $200,000 in excess coverage after your $1 million primary policy limit has been exhausted.

 Some so-called umbrellas are really excess policies in disguise.
-They simply mirror the coverage afforded by the basic policies.
+They simply mirror the coverage afforded by standard liability policies.
 When shopping for an umbrella, look for a policy that affords broader coverage than your primary policies.
-Your agent or broker can help you determine which umbrella is right for you.
+Your agent or broker can help you determine whether a particular policy is truly an umbrella.

 The basis of any insurance policy is its insuring agreement.
-If you are reviewing an umbrella the insuring agreement is a logical place to begin when reviewing a policy.
+If you are reviewing an umbrella the insuring agreement is a logical starting point.
 It consists of a broad statement outlining the coverage provided.
-There are three key features to look for in the insuring agreement.
+Here are three things to look when reading the insuring agreement:

-The first is a statement that the insurer will "pay on behalf."
-This means the insurer will pay damages upfront rather than providing reimbursement.
+- Pay on behalf.
+The policy should state that "we will pay on behalf," meaning the insurer will pay damages upfront rather than providing reimbursement.
 Avoid any umbrella that begins with the phrase "we will indemnify you."
-This means that your insurer will reimburse you for expenses only after you have paid them out of your pocket.
+This means that your insurer will reimburse your firm for expenses it has already paid rather than pay them upfront.

-Thirdly, check to see whether the umbrella includes a self-insured retention (SIR).
-A SIR is a dollar amount (such as $10,000) that you must pay out of pocket for each claim that is covered by the umbrella but not by your primary insurance.
-If possible, choose a policy without a SIR.
+- Self-insured retention (SIR).
+Check to see whether the umbrella includes an (SIR).
+An SIR is a dollar amount (such as $10,000) that you must pay out of pocket for each claim that is covered by the umbrella but not by your primary insurance.
+If possible, avoid buying a policy that includes an SIR.

 An umbrella policy should cover all of the people and entities described in the "who is an insured" section of your general liability and commercial auto liability policies.
 Ideally, it will provide broader coverage than your basic policies.

 One important feature to look for is automatic coverage for additional insureds.
-This eliminates the need to add individual parties to your umbrella via endorsements.
-Some policies cover specific types of additional insureds such as landlords or vendors.
-Others cover all parties included as additional insureds under your primary policies.
-Some umbrellas limit coverage to parties that are required to be covered as additional insureds under the terms of a written contract.
+Many umbrellas cover all parties included as additional insureds under your primary policies.
+Others cover specific types of additional insureds such as landlords or vendors.
+Some umbrellas limit coverage to parties for which insurance is required under the terms of a written contract.

 The defense section of the policy should state that the insurer will pay defense costs in addition to (not within) the policy limit.
 This is important since the cost of defending a claim can be substantial.
 If these costs reduce your limit of insurance, you may have little or no coverage left to pay damages.

 Some umbrellas don't clearly state whether defense costs are covered inside or outside the limit.
 If the policy isn't explicit on this issue, look for the term ultimate net loss.
 The insuring agreement might state that the insurer will pay ultimate net loss on behalf of the insured.
 If the policy contains this term, look up its meaning in the Definitions section.
 Be sure that ultimate net loss does not include defense costs.

 Finally, the coverage territory in an umbrella should be broader than that in your basic liability policies.
 Most umbrellas cover occurrences and accidents that take place anywhere in the world.